danzin/image-app/README.md

-# Image Sharing App
+# Image App

 A full-stack React/Node image sharing application built with TypeScript, designed for scalability, performance, and maintainability.
-This project combines a clean, modular backend with a modern, responsive frontend—making it an outstanding solution for dynamic image sharing.
+This project combines a clean, modular backend with a modern, responsive frontend.

 ## Table of Contents
 - [Overview](#overview)